ACT Target Score by College Calculator

 6. 6

-The calculator shows your composite gap, current and target percentile ranges, progress percentage, section gaps, and a difficulty assessment for achieving your target.
+The calculator shows your composite gap, current and target percentile ranges, progress percentage, section gaps for English and Math, an overall improvement outlook, and a detailed insights panel for interpretation.

 Example Calculation